sdellis/soupcon.salon/events/rachel-rosemarie-live-soupçon-salon.md

 - - -

-*Doors open at 7pm • Performance starts at 8pm • No cover • Tips appreciated*
+*Seating at 7pm • Performance starts at 8pm • No cover • Tips appreciated*

 - - -